 After parking, we decided to make the kids walk rather than have to navigate through so many people in such a small space with two big strollers.
 They did great.
 We used their monkey/dog backpacks.
 As I've been out and about with the kids much more on my own than before, I have come to LOVE the backpacks.
 It gives me a little piece of mind in crowds and near busy streets.

+Our first stop in St. Augustine was the Spanish Colonial Village.
+The boys really loved the colonial dirt and chickens.
 Mom practices grinding corn.
 There was a very nice lady who had triplet grandsons working as one of the colonists.
 She was very friendly and kept Mom and Faith in her clutches for a very long time.

 Aunt Faith grinds her corns.
 When we took Michael to his first movie, Winnie the Pooh, Aunt Faith came with us, and there was some possessive craziness about the movie popcorn.
 Months later, every time we have popcorn, he says, "Aunt Faith ate my corns" with such disgust in his voice.
 It cracks me up and annoys Faith to no end.
 She will probably be 50 and Michael will still be talking about how she ate his corns.